Buildkite Agent hooks

 • Agent hooks: These exist on the agent file system in a directory created by your agent installer and configured by the hooks-path setting.
 You can define both agent lifecycle and job lifecycle hooks in the agent hooks location.
 Job lifecycle hooks defined here will run for every job the agent receives from any pipeline.

 • Repository hooks: These exist in your pipeline repository's .buildkite/hooks directory and can define job lifecycle hooks.
 Job lifecycle hooks defined here will run for every pipeline that uses the repository.
+In scenarios where the current working directory is modified as part of the command or a post-command hook, this modification will cause these hooks to fail as the .buildkite/hooks directory can no longer be found in its new directory path.
+Ensure that the working directory is not modified to avoid these issues.

 • Plugin hooks: These are provided by plugins you've included in your pipeline steps and can define job lifecycle hooks.
 Job lifecycle hooks defined by a plugin will only run for the step that includes them.
 Plugins can be vendored (if they are already present in the repository and included using a relative path) or non-vendored (when they are included from elsewhere), which affects the order they are run in.